 We made a quick stop was to see the Gutenberg Bible at the Harry Ransom Center.
 One of the first printed books, there are only around 40 existing today in the entire United States.
 It was impressive to learn that we had one in Texas and so close to Huntsville.
 We accidentally continued the art motif after by getting glitter coffee…

 …before heading over to the James Turrell Skyspace.
-The University of Texas at Austin has one the twelve Skyspaces open to visitors in the United States.
+The University of Texas at Austin has a wonderful “Landmarks” program that includes one the twelve Skyspaces open to visitors in the United States.
 The LEAP Ambassadors have visited about five Sky Spaces all together, but this time we brought some new friends along.
 As they walked into the Skyspace we could see the glowing faces of the first timers when they looked up at “The Color Inside.”
 Tyara and Ilexus had never been to a Skyspace so this was a sure treat for them!
 “It was an eye-opening experience,” said Ilexus.
 The colors shifted from blues to grays and from pinks and purples.

 It is always very relaxing to sit through the show and wait for the sun to set completely.
 They were glad that their new friends enjoyed the experience and were happy to learn about a new type of art.